sarfraznawaz2005/whatspup/README.md

 - :white_check_mark: Windowless/headless (hidden) mode
 - :white_check_mark: Colorful chat messages

-Of course, it is not possible to send/receive picture messsages from command line.
+Of course, it is not possible to send/receive picture messages from command line.

 ## Screenshot ##